pmcalabrese/versee/README.md

 ## Install

-VERSE is written in NodeJS.
+versee is written in NodeJS.
 If you do not have it already you can install from [NodeJS website](https://nodejs.org/en/) .

-    npm install verse -g
+    npm install versee -g

 ## Getting started

-After install it you can launch a verse session simply by typing
+After install it you can launch a versee session simply by typing

-    verse
+    versee

-now you are in verse session, here you can type commands.
+now you are in versee session, here you can type commands.
 We will start to type ``` help ``` for show the list of availble commands.
 Now let's create a new file that will hold our credentials (we will refer to credentials as douple of username and passwords).
 Move to the folder you want to keep the file and type:

     init personal_credentials